Vanilla-OS/handbook/_posts/2022-11-11-contributing.md

 (Note: " isn't required, and is used for quoting the syntax here)
 ```

-- The codeblock will have the following output:-
+- The code block will have the following output:-

 ```bash
 sudo vso trigger-update --now